PBoerstoel/Diabetes_Project/README.md

 There is also the diabetes_database.sqlite file, which is the sqlite database we linked to.
 Of note, if running in colab, this should be uploaded to the temporary folder and it should work with the notebook as is.
 Otherwise you'll have to change the relevant paths.

+Diabetes_Visualizations.ipynb was used to create various visualizations of the data to use in our presentation.

 Finally, there model_versions.csv.
 This stores our previous model attempts as well as relevant information about them.